 What is Business Continuity?

 Business continuity is the process of setting in place a contingency plan in case of an unexpected event that threatens an organization’s ability to operate.
 Such events could include ransomware attacks, unexpected failures, outages, and natural disasters.
-Business continuity is closely related to — and complements — disaster recovery (DR), and are together known as BCDR.
-Although the two terms are often used interchangeably, business continuity strategies focus on keeping the organization as a whole operational while disaster recovery strategies focus on restoring IT systems as rapidly as possible.
+Business continuity is closely related to — and complements — disaster recovery (DR), commonly referred to together as BC/DR. Although the two terms are often used interchangeably, business continuity strategies focus on keeping the organization as a whole operational, while disaster recovery strategies focus on restoring IT systems as rapidly as possible.

 Why is Business Continuity Important?